DOJ reviewing potentially classified docs at Biden center - NewsBreak

 Votes on creating that committee are expected as soon as this week, setting up a showdown between Republicans and the prosecutors leading various federal investigations, including the ones into Trump.

+The National Archives did not immediately respond to a request for comment Monday.
+A message seeking comment from the U.S. Attorney's Office in Chicago wasn't immediately returned Monday.

-It wasn't immediately clear why the White House didn't disclose the discovery of the documents or the DOJ review sooner.
-CBS was first to report Monday on the discovery of the potentially classified documents.
+CBS was first to report on the discovery of the potentially classified documents.

 The Justice Department for months has been investigating the retention of roughly 300 documents that were marked as classified and were recovered from the Trump's Florida estate.
 In that instance, prosecutors say, representatives of Trump resisted requests to give back the full stash of classified documents and failed to fully comply with a subpoena that sought their return.

-FBI agents in August served a search warrant at the Mar-a-Lago property, removing 33 boxes and containers.
+FBI agents in August served a search warrant at the Mar-a-Lago property, removing 15 boxes of records.

 That investigation is being led by special counsel Jack Smith.
 Prosecutors have interviewed an array of Trump associates and have been using a grand jury to hear evidence.